codeporting-translator/Docs/en/native/cs2cpp/developer-guide/codeporting-native-cs2cpp-attributes.md

 **Arguments**: None

-Forces translate this method as TestFixtureTearDown, overriding the existing one (if any).
-Also, the forces method to be static.
+Forces translate this method as TestFixtureTearDown, overriding existing one (if any).
+Also, forces method to be static.

 ### CppPlaceAfter ###